Leyburn, Queensland: History

 A court house was built in 1866.
 It was used until 1929.

 In September 1871, Bishop Edward Tufnell officially opened and dedicated an Anglican church to St Augustine of Canterbury.
 On 14 November 2021, St Augustine's Anglican Church celebrated its 150th anniversary.

 The Rosenthal Division was established in 1889 and became the Shire of Rosenthal in 1903.
 Although Leyburn was the largest town within this local government area, it was not chosen as the administrative centre as Leyburn did not have a railway connection in 1889.
 Instead, offices were established in Warwick outside of the district.

 On Sunday 8 December 1901 Fathers Horan and O'Brien officially opened St Matthew's Catholic Church.
 Fund raising for the church had commenced in 1871.
 It has been suggested that the church was completed (but not officially opened) in 1897 with a wedding held there in September 1898.

 The Leyburn branch of the Queensland Country Women's Association was formed in 1924.
 They built their hall in 1928.

 During World War II, an airfield with a 7,000-foot runway was constructed by April 1943 for the use of the United States Army Air Force.
-The airfield was eventually used by 21 Squadron, 23 Squadron and 99 Squadron. and was eventually abandoned by the RAAF in December 1945.
+The airfield was used by 21 Squadron, 23 Squadron and 99 Squadron and was eventually abandoned by the RAAF in December 1945.
 The abandoned airfield became the site of the 1949 Australian Grand Prix, the first time the Australian Grand Prix was held in Queensland.